tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em;">

 - The last contribution is pGESAM - pitch-conditioned Generative Sample Map - a collaboration primarily between Christian Limberg and me
-- Two central questions: how can musicians discover perfect samples effectively and creatively?
-And how can we generate samples playable expressively across different pitches?
+- Two central questions:
+- How can musicians find the perfect samples in an effective and creative way?
+- How can we generate samples that can be played expressively throughout different pitches?
 - Key contributions: a framework generating 4-second one-shot samples from just 3 data points
 - Three floats input, 4-second audio output
 - These dimensions are disentangled - independent control over timbre (2D) and pitch (1D)